Sagar-333/Article_sumz/README.md

 4. Click the "Summarize" button, and the tool will generate a summary of the article for you.

-## Contributing

-Contributions are welcome!
-Please refer to the [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License.
-For details, see the [LICENSE](LICENSE) file.

----

 Enjoy using the Article Summarizer with RapidAPI!
-If you encounter any issues or have suggestions for improvements, please feel free to [open an issue](https://github.com/your-username/article-summarizer-react/issues).
+If you encounter any issues or have suggestions for improvements, please feel free to [open an issue](https://github.com/Sagar-333/Article_sumz/issues).